published on 28 April 2014

 From all his friends, and feast on melted butter

-This poem is particularly provocative if we keep in mind that butter was poured into the sacrificial fire by the Brahman priests in Hinduism.
+This poem is particularly provocative if we keep in mind that butter was poured into the sacrificial fire by the Brahman priests.

 In the novel about the life of the Buddha named "A Spoke in the Wheel", the author paraphrases some of the criticisms of the Charvaka school concerning the practices of Brahman priests.
 Although this is only fiction, it reflects some good points of conflict between the Charvaka and the traditional religious order: